Ring 19 of the International Brotherhood of Magicians is named for Carl W. Jones. But who is he, and how did he get a magic club named for him?

 Other magic books published by Jones include Expert Card Technique, Magical Ways and Means, Memoirs of Robert Houdin (1944 reprint), Modern Coin Magic, Pet Secrets, Card Magic, and Mental Magic.
 His personal magic collection resides at the Princeton University Library.

-In addition to being a long-time magic enthusiast, Jones was a director in the Minneapolis Institute of Arts, the Minneapolis School of Art and the Minneapolis Orchestral Association.
+In addition to being a long-time magic enthusiast, Carl W. Jones was a director in the Minneapolis Institute of Arts, the Minneapolis School of Art and the Minneapolis Orchestral Association.